Dodge uses Martin Luther King Jr. to pitch its trucks and gets slammed during Super Bowl

 "You'll love who you want," said the narrator.
 "You'll demand fair and equal pay.
 You will not allow where you come from to dictate where you are going."
 The pitch ended with the words "Change Starts Now" on the screen, followed by the T-Mobile logo.

-Conservative commentator Dana Loesch complained on Twitter that the perspective was allowed, when she said a message from American veterans was not.
+Conservative commentator Dana Loesch complained on Twitter that the perspective appeared to have been allowed when a message from American veterans was not.
 "Ugh, awful @TMobile ad.
 That was ok to run but not the AmVets ad?"